confluentinc/confluent-demo/docs/basic/03-flink-sql-demo.md

 CONFLUENT_CMF_URL=http://cmf.confluent-demo.svc.cluster.local
 ```

-Also, there are number of pre-seeded config files in `./config/` (`/root/config/`)
+Also, there are a number of pre-seeded config files in `./config/` (`/root/config/`)
 * `client.properties` - Used for connectivity to Kafka (and Schema Registry)
-* `secret-kafka.json` - CMF Secret, used to configure clients to communciate with Kafka
+* `secret-kafka.json` - CMF Secret, used to configure clients to communicate with Kafka
-* `secret-schemaregistry.json` - CMF Secret, used to configure clients to communciate with Schema Registry
+* `secret-schemaregistry.json` - CMF Secret, used to configure clients to communicate with Schema Registry
 * `esm-kafka.json` - CMF Environment Secret Mapping, associates kafka secret with a given CMF Environment
 * `esm-schemaregistry.json` - CMF Environment Secret Mapping, associates SR secret with a given CMF Environment
-* `pool-with-secrets.json` - CMF Compute Pool (information )
+* `pool-with-secrets.json` - CMF Compute Pool (template used to provision Flink jobs)
-* `catalog.json` - CMF Catalog (contains information about Kafka cluster and SR cluster to be used by Flink SQL
+* `catalog.json` - CMF Catalog (contains information about Kafka cluster and SR cluster to be used by Flink SQL)

 # Kafka connectivity test